 - Separate the washed and dried broccoli florets into bit sized pieces.
 If using the broccoli stems, cut into matchsticks or grate them.
 Mix the broccoli, cranberries or raisins, nuts or seeds, and red onion with your dressing.
 Taste and adjust for salt.

 - For best results, cover and chill overnight so the flavours can mingle and develop.
-Serve chilled and enjoy!
-You may store this salad for 3 to 5 days.
+Store it in the fridge for up to 3 to 5 days.